BurntSushi/blog/content/post/ripgrep.md

 GNU grep continues to do well on this benchmark mostly because of blind luck:
 Boyer-Moore uses the last byte, which will correspond to `\x81`, which is much rarer than `\xD0` or `\xD1`.

+Switching gears, we should briefly discuss memory maps.
+In this benchmark, `rg` beats out `rg (no mmap)` by about 25%.
+The only difference between the two is that the former memory maps the file into memory while the latter incrementally reads bytes from the file into an intermediate buffer, and searches it.
+In this case, the overhead of the memory map is very small because we only need to create one of them.
+This is the *opposite* result from our Linux benchmark above, where memory maps proved to be worse than searching with an intermediate buffer since we needed to create a new memory map for every file we searched, which ends up incurring quite a bit of overhead. `rg` takes an empirical approach here and enables memory map searching when it knows it only needs to search a few files, and otherwise searches using an intermediate buffer.

 One last note: I've neglected to talk about `(lines)` because there's really not much to say here: counting lines takes work, and if you don't need to